BGP Routing Policies Plugin

 • bgp.locpref is an integer attribute that sets default local preference when applied to a node, or sets local preference on BGP updates received from an EBGP neighbor.

-• bgp.prepend is a dictionary that configures outbound AS-path prepending.
-It can contain a count attribute (number of times the node AS is prepended) or a path attribute (the prepended AS-path as a string[1])
+• bgp.prepend is a dictionary configuring outbound AS-path prepending.
+It can contain a count attribute (number of times the node AS is prepended) or a path attribute (the prepended AS-path as a string[3])

 • bgp.weight is an integer attribute that sets per-neighbor weight.